g-biroli/g-biroli/README.md

 ### 🫵🏼 Hello, I'm Gabriel Biroli 💡

-### DEV Student at European University, currently based in Spain.
-I'm brazilian, 24 years old and discovering new ways to be happy professionally.
+### Data Analyst & Business Intelligence Analyst.
+IT Graduate with international academic experience between Brazil and Spain 🇧🇷 🇪🇸
+### Former Data Analyst at European University (Madrid – Spain)
+### Currently based in São Paulo – Brazil
+### Actively seeking Data & BI opportunities in Brazil and globally

 ### If you have any suggestions, opportunities or doubts, please feel free to contact me.